wellingtonb3/PythonLib-OCI/README.md

 # Python Integration with Oracle Cloud Infrastructure (OCI) 🐍☁️

+---

+## 📝 Author's Note

+As an **Oracle ACE Apprentice** and Computer Engineering student, I frequently work with **OCI Database services**.
+I've found that choosing the right library is the first step toward a successful integration.
+Below, I've curated the essential Python libraries for OCI to help you navigate this ecosystem more efficiently.

+---

 This repository provides a comprehensive guide and a list of Python libraries used to send, manage, and process data directly within the **Oracle Cloud Infrastructure (OCI)**.

 <p align="center">